canonical/ubuntu-packaging-guide/docs/explanation/stable-release-updates.rst

 To investigate why phasing stopped, use the phased updates report.

 When investigating an increased rate of crashes, focus on the crashes with the highest number of occurrences.
-Examine the Occurrences table to determine if these crashes are happening more frequently with the updated version of the package.
+Examine the occurrences table to determine if these crashes are happening more frequently with the updated version of the package.
 If they are, investigate the cause and address the crash in a follow-up :term:`SRU`.
 If not, `contact the Ubuntu SRU Team`_ about overriding the crash report.